sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ### Non-Privileged

-By default, all Sourcegraph services are deployed in a **non-root and non-privileged** mode, as defined in the [base](index.md#base) cluster.
+By default, all Sourcegraph services are deployed in a non-root and non-privileged mode, as defined in the [base](index.md#base) cluster.

 ### Privileged

-To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the 'privileged' and 'monitoring' components in your components list.
-This will enable Kubernetes service discovery for the frontend and also provide privileged access and run all Sourcegraph services as the root user by adding 'cadvisor' component in the list.
+To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the [privileged](#privileged) and [monitoring](#monitoring-stack) components in your components list.

+This will enable Kubernetes service discovery for the frontend and also provide privileged access and run all Sourcegraph services as the root user by adding [cadvisor component](#deploy-cadvisor) in the list.

 ```yaml
 # overlays/$INSTANCE_NAME/kustomization.yaml